paddy-seismic/retreat/README.md

 * **SCNL** - These specify the data Station, Channel, Network and Location codes for the input data (wildcard "*" can be used)
 * **Inventory file** - checkbox to specify if you are supplying an inventory or metadata file (required if Connection type is **not** FDSN or if using archive data)
 * **Inventory filename** - Path and name of inventory file (you can also use the *Browse* button to select)
 * **File format** - Specify format of inventory file.
-You can use all formats supported by *obspy* (including: STATIONXML, dataless SEED, XSEED or RESP)
+You can use all formats supported by *obspy* (including: STATIONXML, dataless SEED, XSEED).
+RESP format is NOT supported as RESP files do not contain station coordinates.
+While a proper full inventory file is preferred, the only essential metadata required is the station locations.
+If you do not have an inventory for your network you can supply the station coordinates in a plain text file (choose ASCII format), with the following 4 columns: SEED_id (i.e. N.S.L.C), longitude, latitude, elevation. e.g.
+>```
+>NO.SPA0.00.HHZ 16.36998 78.177711 323.0
+>```

+>Note that if ASCII format is selected then you are unable select the pre-processing option to remove the [instrument response](#remove_resp) (as no response information was supplied in the inventory).
+See also [this note](#coords) on coordinate specification.

 * **Replay mode** - checkbox for replay or archive data.
 Leave unchecked for real-time data.
 * **SDS directory** - path to the root of an SDS (Seiscomp Directory Structure - you can also use the *Browse* button to select)
 * **SDS type** - dropdown box to choose value for the *TYPE* field of the SDS